shridpant/stockie/README.md

 ### Built With

-The server-side application was built with Flask and Socket.IO.
+The server-side application was built with Flask.
 Other resources included SQLite3 for database management, and HTML, CSS and JavaScript for the client-side application.
 Stockie was made possible by [many](#acknowledements) open-sourced libraries and frameworks.

 ### Usage